Drathore0007/AIQ-Assignment-for-Data-Engineer/readme.md

-# Extra Step to create Egg and whl file for moving the code to cloud.
+# Extra Step to create Egg and WHL file for moving the code to the cloud.

-#### To Create EGG file from package
+#### To Create an EGG file from the package
-* To create your app or to create EGG file use below command in project folder.
+* To create your app or to create an EGG file use the below command in the project folder.
   $ *python setup.py bdist_egg*

-you need to be in you AIQ Project folder directory to build your app with python. this command will create a folder name Dist in you project directory and egg_file_package will be inside that folder.
+you need to be in your AIQ Project folder directory to build your app with Python. this command will create a folder named Dist in your project directory and egg_file_package will be inside that folder.

-#### Submiting application
+#### Submitting application
 pip wheel --wheel-dir=wheels -r requirements.txt

-# Download all the wheel file of packages:
+# Download all the wheel files of packages:
-pip download -r requirements.txt -d C:\Users\dharm\Desktop\LDH_Development\Codes\env\Package
+pip download -r requirements.txt -d .\Codes\env\Package

-# Download package from specfic location
+# Download package from specific location
-pip install -r requirements.txt --no-index --find-links C:\Users\dharm\Desktop\LDH_Development\Codes\env\Package
+pip install -r requirements.txt --no-index --find-links .\Codes\env\Package

-pip install -r requirements.txt  ./LDHPackage-1.0.4.tar.gz
+pip install -r requirements.txt

-# Install all package in spefic dir:
+# Install all packages in spefic dir:
 pip install --prefix=C:\Users\dharm\Desktop\LDH_Development\Codes\env\Package -r requirements.txt